Configuration

 JVM_GC_LOG="-XX:+PrintTenuringDistribution -XX:+PrintGCDetails -XX:+PrintGCDateStamps -Xloggc:$LOG_DIR/gc.log"

-This is the setup on a 32GB RAM box with a BDB cache size of 10GB and 3 cleaner threads.
-There are two key things here: (1) BDB cache must fit in heap or else it won't work (obviously), (2) you must use the concurrent mark and sweep gc or else the GC pauses from collecting such a large heap will cause unresponsive periods (it doesn't happen at first either, it creeps up and then eventually goes into a spiral of gc pause death).
+Note that you must use the concurrent mark and sweep gc or else the GC pauses from collecting such a large heap will cause unresponsive periods (it doesn't happen at first either, it creeps up and then eventually goes into a spiral of gc pause death).

 For the read-only clusters we use the same JVM GC settings, except the heap size is set to a smaller value.